tomfanara/AgenticDaprDemo/README.md

 The Demo Domain Driven Design diagram below is a basic domain with its various bounded context.
 We will keep it simple with only 3 contexts and a basic ubiquitous language.

-  1. Human Resources (Khloe) - Employee resourcing.
+  1. Human Resources (still Accounting in code) (Khloe) - Employee resourcing.
 They are the managers of all operations.
 Use a SQL database for receivables and payables.
   2. Sales (Carlos) - Uses document storage.
   3. Inventory (Jenny) - Use SQL database for storage
   4. Shipping (Jenny) - Use a SQL database for data storage of shipped widgets.